resurfaceio/tyk-plugin/README.md

       pip3 install --upgrade usagelogger

 - Make sure that Python plugins are enabled in the global settings for your Tyk gateway.
-To do this, you need to add the following block to `tyk.conf` (or `tyk.standalone.conf` if you're using the docker container version):
+To do this, you need to add the following block to `tyk.conf` (or `tyk.standalone.conf` if you're running Tyk Gateway as a docker container):

   ```
   ...